-The days of tablets flooding the market are gone, but that doesn't mean that there still aren't use-cases for them.
+The days of Android tablets flooding the market are gone, but that doesn't mean that there still aren't use-cases for them.
 Samsung has been driving this point home with its Tab line of devices, but there are still even more tablets to choose from.
 But what are you supposed to do after you get your tablet and are signed in?
 We have found the best apps to take advantage of the screen real estate and processing power of your tablets.

 - Edit on the big screen: Adobe Lightroom